SassDoc/sassdoc.github.io/configuration/index.md

 ## Package

-The `package` option is either a string to a JSON file containing information about the documented project (for instance a `package.json`, hence the name of the key), or directly an object.
-Please know that we try to find it in 3 different locations before giving up:
+The `package` option is either a path (String) to a JSON file or directly an Object.
+It contains information about the documented project (for instance a `package.json`, hence the name of the key).

+Please note that we try to find a `package.json` in 3 different locations before giving up:

-* a relative path from your current folder,
+* a relative path from your current folder
-* a relative path from the theme folder,
+* a relative path from the theme folder
 * an absolute path.

 If this doesn't work for you, then you can set your own package.
-The package object (either direct or required from a path) should ideally contain (so the theme can access to various information about your project):
+The package object (either direct or required from a path) should ideally contain (for the theme to access to various information about your project):

 * `title`: human name of your project
 * `name`: package name of your project (in case `title` is not defined)